Smooth hyperbolicity cones are second-order cone representable: Smooth boundary points of convex sets

-To state our main results in greater generality, we introduce the following generalization of smooth boundary points.
+To state our main results in greater generality, we introduce the following notion that generalizes the concept of smooth boundary points.
 Recall that a function $h\colon U\to\R$, defined on an open set $U\subset\R^n$, is said to be Nash if its graph is semialgebraic and $f$ is $C^\infty$ (equivalently, analytic).
-For general background on Nash functions see \cite[ch.~8]{BCR}.
+For general background on Nash functions we refer to \cite[ch.~8]{BCR}.

 \begin{dfn}\Label{dfnashsmoth} Let $K\subset\R^n$ be a closed convex \sa\ set with non-empty interior.
-We say that $v\in\partial K$ is a \emph{Nash-smooth boundary point} of $K$ if there exists a Nash function $h$, defined on an open neighborhood $U$ of $v$ in $\R^n$, such that $\nabla h(v)\ne0$ and $K\cap U=\{\xi\in U\colon h(\xi)\ge0\}$.
+We say that $v\in\partial K$ is a \emph{Nash-smooth boundary point} of $K$ if there exists a Nash function $h$, defined on an open neighborhood $U$ of $v$ in $\R^n$, such that $\nabla_h(v)\ne0$ and $K\cap U=\{\xi\in U\colon h(\xi)\ge0\}$.
 Again, such $h$ will be called a positive (Nash) inequality for $K$ at~$v$.
 The boundary $\partial K$ has \emph{strict positive curvature} at $v$ if $h$ is strictly quasi-concave at~$v$.
 And as before, we define the positive tangent to $K$ at $v$ by

 (well-defined up to a positive scalar factor). \end{dfn}

 \begin{examples}\Label{nashnotsmo} The difference between Definition \ref{dfnashsmoth} and the usual definition \ref{strquasiconc} is, of course, that local inequalities for $K$ can be given by local Nash functions in \ref{dfnashsmoth}, and need not be polynomials.
 Here are a few examples illustrating this point: